chirag127/wordsaholics/README.md

 # Getrandomwords

 Browser extension that gives random slok whenever you click the extension.
+Please pin the extension to use it properly.

 ### Installation Instructions
 **Google Chrome / Microsoft Edge**